|Program Dates & Deadlines:||Click here to view|

 For more information on courses offered during the Spring Program in Rome: ROME_COURSELIST.pdf

 A major component of this program is the educational site visits around Rome and Italy.
-"Food and Culture" includes a winery visit and "Layers of Rome" incorporates many excursions in and near Rome.
+"Food and Culture" includes a winery visit, cheese slow food farms, and "Layers of Rome" incorporates many excursions in and near Rome.
 Here are just some of the places students will visit during the semester:

-In Rome: Republican Temples at the Forum Boarium, Colosseum, Pantheon, Ara Pacis Museum, Late Antique and Medieval Churches, St. Peter's Basilica, Trevi Fountain, Basilica of San Clemente, the FAO (Food and Agriculture Organization), IFAD (International Fund for Agricultural Delevopment), and WFP (World Food Programme)
+In Rome: Republican Temples at the Forum Boarium, Colosseum, Pantheon, Ara Pacis Museum, Late Antique and Medieval Churches, St. Peter's Basilica, Trevi Fountain, Basilica of San Clemente, and the FAO (Food and Agriculture Organization).

 Each Illinois Center has an onsite resident director whose purpose is to support you both inside and outside of the classroom during your time abroad.